ldlalov/MyHotel/README.md

-Basic hotel app.
+Basic hotel MVC Project.
 You can create hotels, rooms and bookings.